-In Fall 2000, Georgetown established the Licensing Oversight Committee (LOC) to assume leadership within the University on these issues.
-The LOC is charged with primary responsibility for establishing, managing, and reviewing policy toward, and relations with, IMGCL, the WRC and all licensees.
-The committee makes recommendations to the president regarding the University’s relationships with the collegiate products and apparel industry stakeholders.
+In Fall 2000, Georgetown established the Licensing Oversight Committee (LOC) to provide guidance to the University on these issues.
+The LOC advises on policy toward, and relations with, IMGCL, the WRC and all licensees.
+The committee makes recommendations regarding the University’s relationships with the collegiate products and apparel industry stakeholders.

 One way that the LOC carries out its charge is through its relationship with the Worker Rights Consortium, a non-governmental organization (NGO) that monitors manufacturers’ compliance with the codes of conduct of colleges and universities.
 Georgetown is one of the founding affiliates of the WRC.

 The LOC meets regularly, and its membership includes faculty, students and administrators.
-The chair of the LOC is J. Callahan Watson, Assistant Vice President for Public Affairs and Business Policy.
+The chair of the LOC is J. Callahan Watson, Associate Vice President for Public Affairs and Business Policy.

 Current members of the LOC are: